SAP/luigi/CONTRIBUTING.md

 ## Issues
 We use GitHub issues to track bugs.
-Please ensure your description is clear and has sufficient instructions to reproduce the issue.
+Please ensure your description is clear and includes sufficient instructions to reproduce the issue.

 ## License
 By contributing to Luigi, you agree that your contributions will be licensed